On 1st September 2022, there was a major change to Food Fraud Advisors’ Food Fraud Risk Information Database on Trello.

 4. Or, to retain access to our expertise in food fraud incident reporting, you can subscribe to Karen Constable’s newsletter, 🍏 The Rotten Apple 🍏.
 It’s full of awesome food safety and supply chain news, and (for paying subscribers), food fraud incident reports, just like the ones that were previously published on the Trello board.

-Food fraud incident reports will also be appended to the downloadable offline ‘snapshots’ of the database, which you can purchase from our website for US197.
+Food fraud incident reports are now also added to the downloadable offline ‘snapshots’ of the database, which you can purchase from our website for US197.
 We publish a new downloadable ‘snapshot’ six times per year.

 ❌ Recent Incidents Columns (Lists) have been discontinued